bat/bat/doc/manual/integration.md

 Each Cuba method comes with various parameter values to set.
 We have taken over default values from the example that comes with Cuba but they are by no means optimal for every problem.
-Please experiment and consult the Cuba manual that comes with source code on http://www.feynarts.de/cuba/.
+Please experiment and consult the Cuba manual that comes with the Cuba source code from http://www.feynarts.de/cuba/.
 All options are accessible in the namespace `BCCubaOptions`.
 An example with bogus values